EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 ### CGI

-When I started programming, back in the days, CGI was still widely used.
+When I started programming, back in the day, CGI was still widely used.
 Usually the Apache webserver would just execute a script or a binary with some environment variables set and serve whatever the executable sent to the standard output, while keeping the standard